ouro-borous/popo/README.md

 # popo

+The "poisoner poisoner."
 A fork of respounder that passes honeycreds to any found responder.

 <img src="https://i.imgur.com/o1Gya0D.png" width=300px />